 Driving Digital Transformation from the Inside Out

-Under the direction of Joe, Schneider Electric is not just leading digital transformation; it is living it.
-Schneider Electric has become one of the largest software players in the world and is investing digital capabilities into every aspect of the business.
+Schneider isn’t just leading digital transformation; they’re living it.
+They’ve become one of the largest software players in the world and is investing digital capabilities into every aspect of the business.

-From smart platforms that enhance daily convenience to technology streamlining design and construction, Joe Craparotta sees digitalization as life’s greatest modern luxury freeing up the one resource we value most: time.
-“It’s not a matter of time management, it’s about priority management.” he emphasizes.
+From smart platforms that enhance daily convenience to technology streamlining design and construction, Joe sees digitalisation as life’s greatest modern luxury freeing up the one resource we value most: time.
+“It’s not a matter of time management, it’s about priority management.” he emphasises.
 By removing the burden of repetitive tasks and enabling more intelligent decisions, digital tools empower individuals to focus on what truly matters—nurturing family bonds, enhancing personal well-being, and pursuing purposeful goals with greater clarity and freedom.

 A Vision for Tomorrow

-He views the Australian and New Zealand market as a global leader in the manner in which customer focus, innovation, and sustainability come together.
-By remaining close to changing customers’ needs—whether hyperscalers, colocation users, or AI visionaries—Joe positions Schneider Electric at the edge of industry revolution.
+He views the Australian and New Zealand market as a global leader in the way customer focus, innovation, and sustainability come together.
+By remaining close to changing customers’ needs—whether hyperscale’s, colocation users, or AI visionaries — Schneider will be right there, at the edge of industry revolution.

 People at the Heart

-He invests in high-end graduate and apprenticeship programs that enable fresh talent to develop robust, long-term careers in the digital infrastructure business.
-With his investment in diverse talent streams and putting curiosity and courage at the heart of his teams, Joe Craparotta guarantees that Schneider Electric’s legacy will be as much about its people as its innovations.
+We know by now, that for him, business isn’t about business or technology metrics.
+It’s people.
+Building trust, developing talent, and empowering the next generation to excel.
+Joe is proud to invest in high-end graduate and apprenticeship programs that enable fresh talent to develop robust, long-term careers in the digital infrastructure business.
+With investment in diverse talent streams and putting curiosity and courage at the heart of his teams, he guarantees that Schneider Electric’s legacy will be as much about its people as its innovations.

 Words of Wisdom